-This story was published on 5 April 2019.
-If you wish to use this content, please contact email@example.com to confirm that the information is still current.
+This story was first published on 5 April 2019.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 Mihi Waihape, ParentsNext program manager with Workways in Logan, Queensland, worked closely with Patrice to help her find direction and take steps toward her goal of running a nail salon.

 Eighteen per cent of participants referred to ParentsNext are Indigenous, and the ParentsNext Intensive Stream provides additional investment, including a participation fund and wage subsidies, in areas with larger numbers of Indigenous parents.

 Mihi said that she wished there had been a ParentsNext program available to her when she was raising her children.

 “[It’s] a program that really connects with the community and provides linkages to further services to assist our parents with the right support they need, to address their challenges and barriers, as well as to achieve their education and employment goals,” Mihi said.

 ParentsNext provides parents of young children with valuable pre-employment support to help them proactively plan and prepare for their future employment.
 It is flexible, recognises parents’ caring responsibilities, does not require them to look for work, and incorporates family friendly sites and activities.